gradle/develocity-build-config-samples/build-data-capturing-gradle-samples/README.md

 This sample adds a custom value for macOS builds that captures the average amount of thermal throttling that was applied during the build, a technique where the CPU is throttled in an effort to reduce heat.
-It then applies a tag to the Build Scan that maps the percentage to a "level of thermal throttling".
+It then applies a tag to the Build Scan that maps the percentage to a level of thermal throttling.

 ## Usage

-The purpose of these samples is to demonstrate different ways to capture custom data and use it to customize a Build Scan.
-However, each sample has been written as a [script plugin](https://docs.gradle.org/current/userguide/plugins.html#sec:script_plugins), allowing any sample to be used directly within a build.
+Each sample has been written as a [script plugin](https://docs.gradle.org/current/userguide/plugins.html#sec:script_plugins).
+This means any sample can be downloaded and used directly within a build.

 ```groovy
 // build.gradle